City of Alameda Guaranteed Income Pilot Program

 • What will the application and selection process look like?

-• In an effort to garner a robust applicant pool, City staff will work with program partners, the Advisory Board, and front-line organizations to promote the program and conduct focused outreach within communities that include, but are not limited to, the following:
+• In an effort to garner a robust applicant pool, Operation Dignity will work with City staff, the Advisory Board, and front-line organizations to promote the program and conduct focused outreach within communities that include, but are not limited to, the following:

 • People experiencing or at risk of homelessness